-The characters from The Office can provide us with a lot of laughs when we really need them.
+The characters from the tv show The Office can provide us with a lot of laughs when we really need them.
 We connect with them as if we have known them our whole lives.
-Find 10 quotes below from The Office sum up pretty much everything you’ll go through.
+Find 10 funny quotes below from The Office sum up pretty much everything you’ll go through.

-These 10 Best Quotes from The Office are relatable AF to college students.
+These 10 memorable quotes from The Office are relatable AF to college students.

 1. When You Don’t Know What You’re Doing